German declaration of war against the United States: Post-declaration opinions

-According to Hitler's Naval Adjutant, Admiral Karl-Jesko von Puttkamer, the Japanese attack on Pearl Harbor actually buoyed Hitler's assurance in winning the war, and improved morale among the high leadership of the armed forces.
+According to Hitler's naval adjutant, Admiral Karl-Jesko von Puttkamer, the Japanese attack on Pearl Harbor actually buoyed Hitler's assurance in winning the war, and improved morale among the high leadership of the armed forces.
 Peter Padfield writes:

-The news [of Pearl Harbor] came as a surprise to Hitler although he knew of their intention to attack somewhere at some time and had made up his mind to support them if they attacked the United States.
-Now frivolously disregarding the huge financial and productive power of America and, according to ... von Puttkamer, blind to the realization that this power could be projected across the Atlantic, he gained renewed confidence in a victorious outcome to the war.
-His generals suffered from the same land-locked hallucination: his entire headquarters staff gave themselves up to 'an ecstasy of rejoicing'; the few who saw further 'became even lonelier'.
-Naval officers saw no more clearly than the generals.

-Hitler's reasons for declaring war against the US were numerous.
-Although he was not obliged by treaty to support Japan except if it was directly attacked by a third party, he was inspired to respond promptly because of his enthusiasm for Japan's tactic of a surprise attack without a prior declaration of war; he himself had used that tactic when he attacked the Soviet Union with Operation Barbarossa in June 1941.
-Indeed, he had told the Japanese ambassador "[O]ne should strike – as hard as possible – and not waste time declaring war."
-Also, the prospect of a worldwide war fed Hitler's tendency towards grandiose thinking, and reinforced his feeling that he was a world-historical figure of destiny.
+While Hitler's alleged reasons for declaring war against the United States were numerous, he was not obliged by treaty to support Japan except if it was directly attacked by a third party, and was inspired to respond promptly because of his enthusiasm for Japan's decisive surprise attack, which German forces had used when they attacked the Soviet Union during Operation Barbarossa in June 1941.
+Indeed, Hitler had confided to the Japanese ambassador "[O]ne should strike – as hard as possible – and not waste time declaring war."
+The prospect of a worldwide war also underscored Hitler's tendency towards grandiose thinking, and reinforced his feeling that he was a figure of historic proportions.
 As he said in his declaration speech to the Reichstag:

-I can only be grateful to Providence that it entrusted me with the leadership in this historic struggle which, for the next five hundred or a thousand years, will be described as decisive, not only for the history of Germany, but for the whole of Europe and indeed the whole world.